 Another way to trial an idea is to add a fixed period offer and compare your data against a previous time period.

 Amazon is extremely good at analysing their data and this lead them to introduce “Free Shipping” rather than “Discounted Shipping” in certain areas and this lead to a dramatic increase in sales.
 Find our blog on the power of free shipping here for further information.

 This is like watching your garden so you know which plants grow better in your soil and get the most attention from the people walking past.
 This lets you know what to keep and what to replace.

 Hackers are constantly looking for vulnerabilities within Content Management Systems (CMSs) and within plugins / apps for those CMSs.
 Because of this, CMS creators regularly release updates and security patches that need to be applied to the websites.

 To keep your website and user data safe, and to ensure that your website remains available, a plan for regular maintenance can ensure that CMS updates are applied in a timely fashion and spread the cost.

 Updated versions of website browsers are also often released.
 Although you have no control over which browser versions your website users are using, making sure that your website works well on the latest and most popular versions ensures that users can interact with your website and have the best possible user experience.

 Whether you have an eCommerce website with multiple integrations, a simple brochure site advertising your physical store or a website for a non-profit organisation; your website is essentially the face that you show to the digital world.
-Therefore, it is critical that it is looking and performing the best it possibly can and regular website maintenance is the only way this can be achieved.
+Therefore, it is critical that it is looking and performing the best it possibly can and regular website maintenance and content updates are the only way this can be achieved.

 A website is like an apple tree, it will bear the most fruit if you make sure it’s got the right amount of water, fertiliser and make sure it’s weeded and pruned of dead branches.